kassiane/friday-client/README.md

 ## Api
 It is using OpenAPI to generate the endpoints.
 The definition file is in the root folder `openapi.json` file.
 When you add new definitions to this file please run `node_modules/.bin/ng-openapi-gen -i openapi.json`.

+## Flex Layout
+It is using flex layout since we want it mobile friendly (first mobile).
+There are other options that could be used like Grid Layout.